Skip to main content

 Step 1: Configure your notification channel

 To set up alerts in Slack, you need to create a Slack app in your Slack workspace.
-After you've created your app, you can generate a webhook URL in Slack where Astro will send Astro alerts.
+After you've created your app, you can generate a webhook URL in Slack where Astro will send alerts.

 1. Go to Slack API: Applications to create a new app in your organization's Slack workspace.